What is 'Hospitality and Restaurant Leadership? (CHRM)'?

 Is it for you?

-We give you Passion.
-It is all about Passion.
-Passion to cook, Passion to serve others, and Passion to make others smile.
+We give you passion.
+It is all about passion — passion to lead, passion to serve others and passion to make others smile.
 It is about sacrifice and commitment.
 It is about rewards, satisfaction and happy people.
-We give you the opportunity to work with people from all walks of life.
-No matter where you are, or your stage of life.
+We give you the opportunity to work with people from all walks of life, no matter where you are or your stage of life.
 You can work anywhere in the world, in a variety of settings: hotels, restaurants, country clubs, cruise ships, military bases, commissaries, hospitals, assisted living facilities, catering, universities and manufacturing facilities.

-Set your sights on becoming a research chef, owning an independent restaurant, bake shop, chocolate shop or catering business.
+Set your sights on becoming a food and beverage manager, director, event planner, or owning an independent hospitality business.

-Many of the degree options are accredited by the American Culinary Federation Accreditation Commission, and the ICA has been rated among the top Culinary Schools in the U.S. Metropolitan Community College has been an accredited institution since 1975.
+The ICA has been rated among the top culinary schools in the U.S. MCC has been an accredited institution since 1975.

 Jobs and Salary Expectations